 Completed application packets, including all supporting documents, are accepted by the deadline of August 1.
 Applications are reviewed during the summer semester for consideration to begin the Massage Therapy program in the fall semester.
-The program admits only one cohort per academic year and will select a maximum of 20 students for the cohort.
+The program admits two cohorts per academic year and will select a maximum of 20 qualified students per each cohort.

 The program will not review incomplete applications and will not retain or process documents sent separately from the application packet.
 Additionally, the program does not store or return applications, so applicants should retain copies of application documents if they wish to do so.

 The deadline for submitting an application and all supporting documents is

 June 1st for classes beginning in Fall Semester (Day Classes)